OliHeamon/Guneline/.github/README.md

-> [!WARNING]
-> **Carbon** is under heavy development.

-# carbon
+# Guneline

-Carbon is a modular content mod that aims to offer smaller, "bite-sized" content additions that stand independently of one another.
-These additions are meant to be configurable, allowing players to pick and choose what parts of the mod are actually added to the game.
-"Modules" may or may not interact with one another.
-TBD.
+Guneline is a simple Celeste mod that adds a gun to the game.

+### Features:
+- A gun capable of destroying most non-solid obstacles in the game.
+- CelesteNet compatibility: have gunfights with your friends!